JonathanPrexl/SenPa-MAE/README.md

 ## Model

 The main model is a modified vision transformer where the main contribution is given by the sensor parameter encoding module.
-Self-supervised pre-training is conducted with the mask autoencoder strategy.
+Self-supervised pre-training is conducted using the mask autoencoder strategy.
 The model parameter can be taken from the config files:

 ```yaml
 model: